 Are you interested in facts about Spain?
 Then, you came to the right place.

-In this post, I put together 35 interesting facts about Spain to help you learn more about this amazing country. 😊
+In this post, you will find 35 interesting facts about Spain to help you learn more about this amazing country. 😊

 Unlike most articles, here you will not find just a list.
 Instead, you will find a very informative list with reliable sources as references.